Pratt Family Team/RTI International

 You may contribute on-line or send/give us a check -- payable to Duke University 19BT.
 We would love it if you could join us for the event!

 Our daughter, Michelle (who is 31 now), received great care at the Brain Tumor Center for a brain stem lesion she had in 1997.
 She's doing very well now.
 She is working in Raleigh.

 We have been blessed to be a part of this strong community for 20+ years.
 We have been honored to meet and develop friendships with some amazing people including:

 - Tom O'Donnell, our close friend and running buddy for 6+ years and 10 year brain tumor survivor.
 Tom is getting ready for his 7th Boston Marathon and has completed over 20 marathons -- all of them since his first brain surgery in 2009.
 He is a lovable individual and a wonderful inspiration!

 - Jodi Novak, an effervescent and enthusiastic person with an infectiously positive outlook who has had 2 miracle children subsequent to her brain tumor diagnosis.

 - Nestor Paonessa, diagnosed with an aggressive brain tumor in 2015.
 In 2016, Nestor completed the Umstead 100 mile ultra-endurance run, a remarkable achievement for anyone, that much more amazing when on chemotherapy!
-He and his wonderful wife, Ashley, are expecting their first child (a son), due in January 2019.
+He and his wonderful wife, Ashley, have been blessed with their first child, Kai; he was born in January.